anthonyvetter/JeremyahBot/README.md

-# JasperBot
+# JeremyahBot
 A Slack Bot using Outgoing Webhooks.
+Snark turned up to 11.